zuozhenggh/learning-library/developer-library/choose-json-adventure/data-load-rdbms/data_load_rdbms.md

 2. json_transform (21c)

 You can use the JSON_TRANSFORM function to change input JSON data (or pieces of JSON data), by specifying one or more modifying operations that perform changes to the JSON data.
+Unlike json_mergepatch, json_transform can target the specific attributes you want to change.

 ```
 "Minutes Delayed": {